 A school council is a representative group of pupils elected by their peers to represent their views and raise issues with the senior managers and governors of their school.
-The school council can also take forward initiatives and projects on behalf of their peers, and be involved in strategic planning and processes such as the School Development Plan, governing body meetings and staff appointments.
+The school council can also take forward initiatives and projects on behalf of their peers, and be involved in strategic planning and processes such as the Academy Development Plan and staff appointments.

 School councils can help children to: